bcrodrigo/capstone_project/README.md

 2. Train an image classifier with same-sized fire and non-fire images.
 	1. Preprocess images to ensure they are all the same size
 	2. Investigate accuracy metrics for classification tasks
-	3. Start with simplest model (i. e.
-LeNet)
+	3. Start with simplest model (i.e. LeNet)
 	4. Identify state-of-the-art models that could do transfer learning (i.e. VGG, ResNet)
 3. Investigate segmentation of images
 4. Investigate re-sizing of images